GF2++

 gf2::BitVec::set_word Sets the word at the passed index to the passed value.

-gf2::BitVec::data const Returns a const pointer to the beginning of the Word store.
+gf2::BitVec::store const Returns a const pointer to the first Word holding bits in the vector.

-gf2::BitVec::data Returns a non-const pointer to the beginning of the Word store.
+gf2::BitVec::store Returns a non-const pointer to the first Word holding bits in the vector.

 gf2::BitVec::offset For bit-vectors, this always returns 0.